SPP-08 Field Notes

 Improvements of a permanent nature (ie. buildings and brick walls) within one metre of a surveyed boundary should always be located and recorded in the field record.
 They are excellent reference marks.

 Connections to buildings and walls are regarded as monuments and have precedence over measurements so the recording of such connections will allow the surveyor's intention to prevail in the future if discrepancies are found.

 Connections to fencing with a description of the nature of the fence on rural surveys, is very useful information for later surveyors.

 In all cases the nature of the improvement/s must be clearly described.

 In the Perth CBD building fascias are often renovated so it is important to indicate the type of material connected to and the height of the connection.

 8 Oversize Pages

-The use of fold-out sketch plans glued into the field book is to be avoided.
+The use of fold-out sketch plans glued into the field record is to be avoided.
 These make reproductions difficult and information on or near the folds soon become illegible.

 9 Mark Gone

 The term ‘gone’ should not be used unless the mark has conclusively been proven to be gone.
 When any doubt remains the term ‘not found’ should be used with a suitable description, or an alternative (for example, ‘presumed gone’ or ‘did not search’) if a competent search was not made.